 - The behavior of the individual may be made Entrepreneurial by influencing the major factors of demand composition.

-- Opportunity competition is decided by various factors, like labour and labour market, production methods, training opportunities, skills, etc.
+- Opportunity competition is decided by various factors, like labor and labor market, production methods, training opportunities, skills, etc.

-- Labour composition is operated by various factors, like sources of livelihood, traditional approach, and aspirations of life, etc.
+- Labor composition is operated by various factors, like sources of livelihood, traditional approaches, aspirations of life, etc.

-Hence, The Entrepreneurship depends upon the particular combination of circumstances, whose creation is difficult, but their destruction is easy.
+Hence, Entrepreneurship depends upon a particular combination of circumstances, whose creation is difficult, but their destruction is easy.

 In aforesaid physiological theories of entrepreneurship development, Thomes Beagle and David P. Bayad have stated five dimensions of entrepreneurial development: